Do you remember in your childhood, how enjoyable the bicycle ride used to be?

 Now, in 2015, by buying a majority stake in Avocet Sports, one of the top three distributors of bicycles, e-bikes, bicycle parts and accessories in the UK, Hero Cycles marks its entry into the high-value cycle market in Europe.

-Through sponsorship of kids exhibitions, cycle rallys, Himalayan cycling expedition and other cycling events round the worlds, Hero cycles actively promotes cycling, as a part of a healthy lifestyle.
+Through sponsorship of kids exhibitions, cycle rally, Himalayan cycling expedition and other cycling events around the worlds, Hero cycles actively promote cycling, as a part of a healthy lifestyle.
 Partnering with International Indian Film Academy Awards (IIFA), for its ‘Cycling Heroes’ campaign aims to encourage people to take up cycling for good health with Bollywood actors as ambassadors.

 At present, India is one of the top bicycle manufacturing countries in the world after China.